Executive Director, Clear Day Treatment Center

 Karen B. Garland, MS, is the Assistant Clinical Director at Clear Day Treatment Center.
 With more than 18 years of substance use treatment provider experience, Karen has worked extensively in the industry, including in medical detoxification, residential treatment, and in specialized care with children and young adults.
 She is the co-founder of Courage to Change, a community-based recovery group, a member of the American Counseling Association, the American Christian Counselors Association, and an advocate for social justice.
 Ms. Garland received her Master’s Degree in Clinical Mental Health from Indiana University of Pennsylvania, and her Bachelor’s Degree in Community Ministries from Geneva College.
 She is currently a Ph.D. candidate in Counseling Education and Supervision at Waynesburg University.

-Assistant Director of Nursing, Clear Day Treatment Center
+Head Nurse, Clear Day Treatment Center

 addiction implies the